 During the Coronation of King Charles III and Queen Camilla, the Christian Church will take centre stage once again, as the established religion in England.
 But why does the Church have such prominence in state affairs, and should it keep this privileged position in 21st Century, multi-faith Britain?

-In 1953, millions across Britain and the world were glued to their TV sets, watching the first televised coronation of a British monarch.
-What they saw was a deeply religious, medieval ritual.
-Since then Elizabeth II’s reign has been profoundly shaped by her Christian faith, expressed in her coronation vows and in her 70 years as Queen, from her role as head of the Church of England, to her annual Christmas broadcasts, her encounters with Popes, Islam and the other religions of 21st Britain and the Commonwealth.
-Like her husband, Prince Philip, her faith can be described as her ‘strength and stay’ amid the turmoil of a nation becoming increasingly secular at the same time as her subjects become increasingly more varied in their religious beliefs.
+In 1953, millions across the world watched the first televised coronation of a British monarch.
+What they witnessed was a deeply religious, medieval Christian ritual.
+Elizabeth II’s reign was profoundly shaped by her faith, expressed not only in her coronation vows but also in her 70 years as Queen, from her role as supreme governor of the Church of England, to her annual Christmas broadcasts, her encounters with Popes, Islam and the other religions.
+Like her late husband, Prince Philip, the Queen’s faith was described as her ‘strength and stay’ amid the turmoil of a nation becoming increasingly secular at the same time as her subjects became increasingly more varied in their religious beliefs.

-Defenders Of The Faith explores the powerful connection between the British monarchy and religion, from its earliest times, to the Reformation, the Civil War, and the reconfigured wholesome family monarchy of Victoria and her successors, whose Christian faith steered their response to the atheistic regimes of fascism and communism that threatened Europe and their royal relatives.
+Defenders Of The Faith explores the powerful connection between religion and the British monarchy from its earliest times, through to the Reformation, the Civil War, and the reconfigured wholesome family monarchy of Victoria and her successors, down to Her Late Majesty Queen Elizabeth II — and into the future when the new Defender of the Faith is crowned.